debuggingfuture/byoa/README.md

 It is also possible to configure external plugins such as chainlink function to integrate an external game server, to maximize use cases of agents.

-In the game demo, there is a poke style garden where agents will walk around, Tte game mechanics is very simple that when human step on a stone, she gets angry and when the dog step on a bone, it gets happy.
+In the game demo, there is a Pokémon-style garden where agents will walk around.
+Tte game mechanics is very simple that when human step on a stone, she gets angry and when the dog step on a bone, it gets happy.
 All you need to do is to write on contract to request for movement, which they will decide according behaviour you configured on-chain -- such as always move up.
 Then the on-chain decision is send back to game server to progress the game and update contract status.

 This tool helps us to deploy on-chain AI agents with guardrails and trustless mechanisms easily.